AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

-  at least not on all platforms, but can be used as an alternate backend to llama-cpp for LLM (AI-based) documentation searching with the "Help via LLM Docs Search" command. aYou are commended to install ollama directly from https://ollama.com/download/.
-Then either start this as a server process or define the ``OLLAMA_BIN`` environment variable and GSAS-II will start when the help window is open and end the server process when the window or GSAS-II is closed.
+  at least not on all platforms, but can be used as an alternate backend to llama-cpp for LLM (AI-based) documentation searching with the "Help via LLM Docs Search" command.
+  To use ollama rather than llama, you are recommended to install ollama directly from https://ollama.com/download/.
+Then either start this as a server process or define the ``OLLAMA_BIN`` environment variable and GSAS-II will start the server when the help window is opened and close down the server process when the window is closed or GSAS-II is ended.

 *Conda command*:
   Should you wish to install Python and the desired packages yourself,